LaganYT/LTunes-Flutter/README.md

 - Add an option to clear listening history.
 - Add support to connect to smart speakers (AirPlay, Chromecast, etc.).

-- Allow giving app access to files/a folder to import other mp3s to the app

 ## UI/UX Improvements
 - Cache search results to avoid reloading when switching pages.